Creating a Safe Environment for Your Baby: Essential Tips for Every Parent

 Monitor and Educate

-6. Outdoor Safety Tips
+Outdoor Safety Tips

-If you have an outdoor space, make sure it’s secure for your baby.
+If you have a place to go outside, make sure it is secure for your baby.

 Final Thoughts